EFForg/cryptobot-email/doc/encrypting_email/index.md

+---
-# How to Encrypt an Email
+title: How to Encrypt an Email
+---

-If you haven't read the [Getting Started](../getting_started/README.md) guide, go read it now first.
+If you haven't read the [Getting Started](/getting_started/) guide, go read it now first.

 In order to send and receive PGP-encrypted emails, both parties must have PGP keys.

 (and more coming soon)